pinxamoreno/RaspPI-Pwn/README.md

 There is also a webserver to control the pi, change settings and send payloads by accessing http://pppwn.local from the console or your pc if you have internet access enabled.<br>

+It is a brach based on May 30, 2024 version of https://github.com/stooged/PI-Pwn.
+All updates after it don´t work as I need on my Raspberry Pi 3B+<br>

 <br>

 ## Tested PI Models